vector-y/visionMaps/README.md

 cd visionMaps
 cd frontend && npm install & npm run dev
 # Follow specific instructions for setting up the backend and frontend

+## Usage
+Once installed, you can run visionMaps to view visual instructions for a variety of furniture assembly tasks.
+The app will provide you with a list of hardware required for the assembly (screws, nails, etc.) and will update in real-time as you use each item.

+## Contributing
+Contributions to visionMaps are welcome!
+If you have an idea for improving the application, please fork the repository and submit a pull request.
+For more detailed information, refer to CONTRIBUTING.md (to be created).

+## Authors and Acknowledgment
+Thank you to Victor and all the contributors who have spent their time and effort to bring visionMaps to life.

+## Support
+For support, feature requests, or bug reporting, please submit an issue on the GitHub issue tracker.

+## Project Status
+The current status of visionMaps is in active development.
+Check out the CHANGELOG for the latest updates and feature releases.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Please note that the information provided above is based on the assumed functionality of the visionMaps project.
+Adjust the README.md to reflect the actual capabilities and status of the project.